-Ducks feed in resting areas before autumn migration
+Ducks feed in staging areas before autumn migration

-This part of the projects aims for voluntary action to create a network of resting areas along the main migration routes.
+This part of the project aims for voluntary action to create a network of resting areas along the main migration routes.

-A good resting area offers an abundant supply of good-quality feed for the birds to replenish their nutrient reserves before migration.
+A good staging area offers an abundant supply of good-quality feed for the birds to replenish their nutrient reserves before migration.

-In practice, resting areas may be arranged by postponing the start of the hunt or by imposing partial restrictions on hunting concerning a certain time period or location.
+In practice, staging areas may be arranged by postponing the start of the hunt or by imposing partial restrictions on hunting concerning a certain time period or location.

 Funding under the SOTKA project may also be used to build wetlands nearby to compensate for such areas elsewhere.